eliransapir/PopcornTorrent/README.md

-# libtorrent-ios
+# Libtorrent for tvOS

-libtorrent-rasterbar-1.0.6 for iOS like Xcode project with boost dependies.
+libtorrent-rasterbar-1.0.6 for tvOS like Xcode project with boost dependies.

+## Building static libraries

 For building library execute in terminal build.sh script, after building you can find buided universal binary (device and simulator) with bitcode support in output/Universal directory (same folder in which the script is).

 ##### Additional params: